alexanderhowada/oppai_challenge/README.md

 1. Say we want to build a ML model that will use the words of the post comments to build predictions.
 In this case, we can use the current pipeline and build a new (silver) table where we translate to english, normalize and remove stop words from the comments (most ML models only work for a single language).
 This table could be used to feed a ML model.
 1. We want to build a model that classify post comments as relevent/irrelevant suggestions.
 In this case we could use the table built at step 1 and create a new ML table with new features for the comments.
 Among these features, we could include number of words, number of complex words, metrics for [text redability](https://en.wikipedia.org/wiki/Readability), and [lexical diversity](https://en.wikipedia.org/wiki/Lexical_density).
 With the two new tables, we could build a model to select the relevant suggestions and forward them to the staff.
 1. We want to build a simple forecaster to predict the monetary contribution at the end of 2024.
 By keeping historical data (raw tables), we could build a new (bronze) table with timeseries of monetary contribution.
 This new table could be used to build a ML model to build a forecaster.
+The results of the forecaster could be used to compare our yearly growth.

 # As estruturas das collections fornecidas podem ser melhoradas para uma melhor análise dos dados?
 Se sim, sugira melhorias para as estruturas.